-Normandy Beaches are better known as D Day Beaches.
-They are also nice sand beaches easily accessible from Paris.
-The coast features famous seaside resorts such as Deauville and Cabourg.
-A perfect destination for a trip from Paris.
+The best known Normandy Beaches are D Day Beaches.
+They made history through June 6th 1944 D Day landing, the turning point of WW2.
+They are too nice sand beaches easily accessible from Paris.
+The Normandy coast features too famous seaside resorts such as Deauville and Cabourg.
+A perfect destination for a trip.
+Famous places in France.

 D Day beaches in Normandy are 250km from Paris by A13 (locate D-Day Beaches on Normandy beaches map).
 You can drive to D Day Beaches from Paris on your own in a long day.
 If you can, stay overnight near D Day Beaches.

-If you have just one day, go on a D Day Beaches tour as this will be simpler, more relaxing and interesting.
+If you have just one day, go on a Normandy tour from Paris as this will be simpler, more relaxing and interesting.

 The D-Day Beaches region is quite lovely.
 We also recommend you to visit the city of Bayeux and its famous tapestry, the city of Caen and the lovely Beuvron village.
 Don't miss the food in Normandy which is excellent.
 Many restaurants are quite affordable.